SMS Unicode Character Encoding

 Upon creating an SMS message one can choose between two character encoding standards, where the decision is affected by cost-effectiveness and aesthetic choices.

-GSM 03.38 is an encoding standard which applies basic characters, including the ones listed below:
+GSM 03.38 is an encoding standard that applies basic characters, including the ones listed below:

 In the GSM standard the maximum length of a message is limited to 160 characters, including space characters as well.
 The encoding standard supports sending concatenated SMS messages, thus making it possible to send 3 SMS messages at once.
 It is important to notice, that the act of concatenating SMS messages reduces the number of available characters, meaning that in fact there will be 306 characters available instead of 320 when composing two SMS messages, and 459 characters available when composing 3 concatenated SMS messages.